-- are over 18 - have, or have had, gender dysphoria - have lived in the acquired gender for at least two years prior to the date of the application - intend to live in the acquired gender until death - are not married or living in a civil partnership.
+- are over 18 - · have, or have had, gender dysphoria - have lived in the acquired gender for at least two years prior to the date of the application - · intend to live in the acquired gender until death - It is not a requirement of the application that you should have undergone surgery or any other medical intervention.

-It is not a requirement of the application that they should have undergone surgery or any other medical intervention.
-If the application is successful, they will be granted a GRC and will be recognised in their new acquired gender.
-As such, they will benefit from rights and responsibilities associated with that gender.
-They will also be entitled to a new birth certificate and be able to marry someone of the opposite sex to that of the acquired gender.
+If the application is successful you will be granted a GRC and will be recognised in your new acquired gender.
+As such, you will benefit from rights and responsibilities associated with that gender.
+You will also be entitled to a new birth certificate and be able to marry someone of the same or opposite sex to that of your acquired gender.